 Did you know that, according to the Canadian Dental Association, dentists and endodontists are now able to complete even the most complex of root canals because of advancements in techniques, equipment, radiographic imaging, and diagnosis?

-If you need to get a root canal, then you’re probably curious about the cost of a root canal.
+If you need to have a root canal, then you’re probably curious about the cost of a root canal.
 You might be interested in typical costs, how costs vary across different procedures, and how much prices vary from province to province.

 Trying to find all this information online and finally figure out how much you have to pay for your root canal procedure can be overwhelming.
 It can also be stressful if you urgently need root canal treatment but don’t know if you can afford it or not.

 That’s why we’ve put together this article.
 Once you’ve learned about root canal costs, and how much they vary depending on the procedure, province, and who’s treating you, you’ll have a better understanding of the costs you will incur.

 If you’re asking yourself the question, “What is the cost of a root canal and crown?”
 The answer is that this cost can vary depending on several factors.
 However, there is a range of how much it can cost.
 This range is between $500 to $6,000.